jillesca/ncpeek/README.md

           },
       }
       ```

+## FAQ

+- Why I see a deprecation message?
+  - Unfortunately, paramiko >=2.9 and IOS-XR 7.3.2 don't go well together, so I had to use an old paramiko <=2.8.1 which has this deprecation message.
+See [ncclient/issues/526](https://github.com/ncclient/ncclient/issues/526#issuecomment-1868278440) for more info.

 [^1]: Up to a maximum of 10 nested dictionaries.
 After that, all remaining nested directionaries will be return as they are.
 This [limit can be configured](ncpeek/parsers/remove_namespaces.py#L12) per custom parser.